openrewrite/rewrite-migrate-java/README.md

 ### Suppressing Illegal Reflective Access Exceptions.

-In situations where there a third-party library does not provide a version that is compliant with the Java module system, it is possible to suppress these warnings/errors.
+In situations where a third-party library does not provide a version that is compliant with the Java module system, it is possible to suppress these warnings/errors.
 An application may add `Add-Opens` declarations to its top-level JAR's manifest: